ClouDesire/docusaurus/docs/index.md

 ## Available Integrations

-A list of integrations are available off the shelf for supporting the self-provisioning and orchestration of different kind of IAAS/PAAS/SAAS services.
+Below follows a list of integrations available _off the shelf_ for supporting the self-provisioning and orchestration of different kinds of IAAS/PAAS/SAAS services.

 ### Native "product types"